PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   indexed owner with a complete tensor-metadata transaction;
 - `558973fd` moves NCHW Concat/global-pool/Conv axis repair to one indexed owner with a complete options/metadata/buffer transaction;
+- `78ba42ae` moves NCHW Concat/Transpose/(Transpose)Conv axis repair to one
+  indexed owner with a complete metadata transaction;
-- the current checkpoint moves NCHW Concat/Transpose/(Transpose)Conv axis repair to one indexed owner with a complete metadata transaction.
+- the current checkpoint moves mixed singleton NCHW-input repair for NHWC Concat to one indexed owner with complete adapter transactions.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain